Liouvillian Exceptional Points in Quantum Brickwork Circuits: Superoperator spectrum and the EP manifold

 with

-Denoting $q=e^{i\gamma}$, $\lambda=e^x$, one finds $Q=\sqrt{2}\lambda q \sqrt{A}$ with
+Denoting $q=e^{i\gamma}$, $\lambda=e^x$, one finds $Q=\sqrt{2}\lambda q \sqrt{F}$ with

-The zeros of $A$ correspond to second-order LEPs, i.e., coalescence of two eigenvalues into a Jordan block of size $2\times2$.
-Solving $A=0$ yields the EP manifold:
+The zeros of $F$ correspond to second-order LEPs, i.e., coalescence of two eigenvalues into a Jordan block of size $2\times2$.
+Solving $F=0$ yields the EP manifold:

 The function $\epsilon_{\rm EP}(x)$ is even in $x$ and has a cusp at $x=0$.
-EP in the $3$-dimensional $\eps,\la,\ga$ space form a $2D$ surface, represented in Fig.~\ref{FigEPmanifold}, while Fig.~\ref{FigU1pi4} illustrates the eigenvalue bifurcations at the EP.
+EP in the $3$-dimensional $\eps,\la,\ga$ space form a $2D$ surface, represented in Fig.~\ref{FigEPmanifold}.
+Bifurcation diagrams of the superoperator eigenvalues as functions of $\epsilon$ and of $x=\log(\lambda)$ for parameter values corresponding to the point $a$ and points $b,c$ of Fig~\ref{FigEPmanifold} , are depicted in Figs.~\ref{FigU1pi4} and in Fig.~\ref{Fig6} of the Appendix B, respectively.